Loop Capital slashes price target on Juniper Networks Inc. [JNPR] – find out why.

-Juniper Networks Inc. [NYSE: JNPR] loss -1.31% or -0.44 points to close at $33.25 with a heavy trading volume of 3790426 shares.
-The company report on March 8, 2022 that Juniper Networks Announces University Research Funding Initiative to Advance Artificial Intelligence and Network Innovation.
+Juniper Networks Inc. [NYSE: JNPR] price surged by 3.27 percent to reach at $1.09.
+The company report on March 15, 2022 that Raiffeisen Informatik Simplifies Network Operations with Juniper Networks to Provide Better User Experience for Financial Customers.

-Research to focus on AI, ML, Routing and Quantum Networking for advanced communication .
+Juniper Apstra Solution Supports Automated Network Operations and Management While Significantly Increasing User Flexibility.

-Juniper Networks (NYSE: JNPR), a leader in secure, AI-driven networks, today announced a university funding initiative to fuel strategic research to advance network technologies for the next decade.
-Juniper’s goal is to enable universities, including Dartmouth, Purdue, Stanford and the University of Arizona, to explore next-generation network solutions in the fields of artificial intelligence (AI) and machine learning (ML), intelligent multipath routing and quantum communications.
+Juniper Networks, (NYSE: JNPR), a leader in secure, AI-driven networks, today announced that Raiffeisen Informatik (R-IT), a provider of comprehensive IT-services for financial service and insurance providers, has deployed Juniper Apstra data center solutions to modernize and automate its network infrastructure to provide exceptional services for its customers.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for JNPR shares is $35.69 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on JNPR stock is a recommendation set at 3.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.